christcr2012/StreamFlow/.augment/rules/ruleSet.md

 Secure Federation: Use HMAC-secured APIs for cross-tenant federation between client instances and the provider.
 Provide an impersonation feature in the Provider/Dev portals for support, with detailed audit logging.

 Modular Code: Keep code modular and decoupled by system.
 Do not mix codebases.
 Share only utility or library code if truly common (e.g. shared models), but segregate system-specific modules clearly.

+CRITICAL — Provider Auth Resilience (break-glass)

+Maintain a single emergency Provider admin backed by environment variables (email, password hash, optional TOTP).

+If the database is unreachable, the Provider portal automatically enters Recovery Mode and accepts only this emergency admin.

+Recovery Mode must:

+Be visibly indicated (banner + logs).

+Restrict capabilities to operational tasks (no tenant data mutations).

+Expire sessions quickly and force re-auth when DB returns.

+CRITICAL — Primary vs Secondary secrets

+Primary (mutable) Provider settings (emails, hashes, 2FA seeds, AI budgets, etc.) live in an encrypted DB table and are editable in the Provider UI (with audit logs).

+Secondary (immutable at runtime) break-glass creds live in Vercel env vars and are not editable from the UI.
+Rotation is an ops process (redeploy).

+Optional — External config mirror

+Keep a read-only mirror of minimal Provider allow-list/flags in an independent store (encrypted JSON in object storage or KV).
+Load at boot for degraded mode awareness; update via ops scripts only.

+Mandatory — Strong authentication

+Provider passwords are bcrypt/argon2 hashes, never plaintext.

+TOTP 2FA is required for break-glass logins.

+All recovery-mode logins and actions are audited.

+Why this works

+No DB dependency to get back in: break-glass creds are available even if Neon is down.

+No unsafe runtime env editing: you avoid trying to mutate Vercel env vars from inside the app.

+Clear guardrails: recovery mode is locked down, auditable, and temporary.

+Least privilege: normal operations stay DB-backed and fully auditable; the env path is only for emergencies.